 You might find yourself at a crossroads when you are in need of a crown.
 You may really want a beautiful all porcelain restoration to maintain a beautiful and natural-looking smile after restorative care.
 However, depending on the location of your affected tooth, the restoration could benefit greatly from the strength of metal.
 The metal in a PFM dental crown offers superior durability and lasts longer than a full porcelain crown.
 It can be a great option for crowns on the back molars that sustain much of the mouth’s chewing pressure.

 The good news?
-You can actually have both the strength of metal and the esthetics of porcelain!
+You can actually have both the strength of metal and the aesthetics of porcelain!
 Porcelain-fused-to-metal (or “PFM” crowns) are dental crowns that are fabricated from metal and then covered with a thin layer of porcelain.
-However, some patients worry about having metal in their mouth.
+However, some patients worry about having metal in their mouths.
 You may have heard some things about the dangers of metals, or you may just dislike the idea of having metal in your dental restoration, if not necessary.
 However, PFM crowns are safe and commonly used.
 Below, learn more about PFM crowns and why they can be an excellent option for you.